 Doctor-Performed FUE vs Technician Work

 FUE, or follicular unit extraction, removes individual grafts from the donor area.
 In doctor-led procedures, the physician designs the hairline and oversees extraction and placement.
-In some clinics, technicians perform most steps.
+In Mexico, doctors perform the procedure, unlike other countries that uses technician.
 Physician supervision supports medical safety and clear accountability.

 Follicular Unit Extraction, or FUE, is often considered a preferred option because it removes individual follicular units without creating a large linear scar.
 The technique enables precise placement of grafts, supporting natural-looking density in the hairline and crown.